 Chlorine bleach has many appropriate uses, just like steroids, but not in baseball.
 It may be tempting to use chlorine bleach on white or even gray uniforms to whiten and brighten but it is not effective for polyester fabrics and can even damage the material.
 Chlorine bleach strips away the outer coating on the man-made polyester threads and exposes the inner yellow core.

 Instead, use an oxygen or all-fabric bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) to brighten and whiten.
 Mix a solution of oxygen bleach and warm water following package directions creating enough to completely submerge the uniform.
 Again, allow the uniform to soak for at least four hours to get results, overnight is best, and then wash as usual.

 Skip the hot water for any blood stains and use cold water instead.
 Hot water will only set the stains and make them nearly impossible to remove.

-While the presoaking technique will usually take care of most stains; inspect the uniform before you put it into wash and treat any remaining stains with a stain remover like Shout or by rubbing in extra heavy duty detergent.
+While the presoaking technique will usually take care of most stains; inspect the uniform before you put it into the washer and treat any remaining stains with a stain remover or by rubbing in an extra bit of heavy-duty detergent.
 If there are tough red mud stains, add a scoop of oxygen bleach or borax to boost cleaning power.

 Wash Baseball Uniforms Alone